aosabook/500lines/contingent/chapter.rst

 whether either node has been seen before.
-Because the inputs and consequences data structures are each a ``defaultdict(set)``,
-``add_edge()`` remains blissfully ignorant as to the novelty of a node, while ``defaultdict`` takes care of the difference by creating new ``set`` objects on the fly as needed.
+Because the inputs and consequences data structures are each a ``defaultdict(set)``, the ``add_edge()`` method remains blissfully ignorant as to the novelty of a node — the ``defaultdict`` takes care of the difference by creating a new ``set`` object on the fly.
 As we saw above, ``add_edge()`` would be three times longer had we not used ``defaultdict``.
-More importantly, it would be much more difficult to read its purpose and behavior from the resulting code.
+More importantly, it would be more difficult to understand and reason about the resulting code.
 This implementation demonstrates a Pythonic approach to problems: simple, direct, and concise.